sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 ##### separateGroups

 Default `false`.
-When this is `true`, import blocks will be separated from another by a newline
+When this is `true`, import blocks will be separated from one another by a newline

 ##### useLabels